orbitinghail/graft/DESIGN.md

 3. for any unchanged segments from previous checkpoint, simply re-emit those segments at the checkpoint LSN
 4. rewrite any changed segments by merging in new offsets
 5. emit changed segments at checkpoint LSN
-6. commit checkpoint to MetaStore
+6. commit checkpoint to Metastore
 ```

 We should have a special Segment type which is optimized for storing checkpoints.
 A checkpoint segment contains a single contiguous range of offsets for a single volume.
 It may be desirable to separate them from regular segments in storage to make them more efficient to find.